Detection Methods: Oblique, Transmitted, UV, IR and the VSC

 IR luminescence examination illuminates the document with visible light and images only the radiation emitted at longer wavelengths in the near-IR.
 Many organic dye molecules in ball-point, gel, and stamp-pad inks, when excited by visible or near-UV light, re-emit radiation in the near-IR range.
 Critically, different ink formulations luminesce at different intensities and wavelengths.
 An ink that appears identical to another in the visible range may show strongly differential luminescence under IR excitation: one ink may appear bright (high luminescence) while the other appears dark (low luminescence).
 This IR luminescence difference is one of the most powerful tools for demonstrating that two adjacent texts were written with different pens, supporting a finding of addition or interlineation even when the inks appear identical visually.

-The technique was used to significant evidential effect in several UK cases in the 1980s and 1990s, and its validity under the Daubert standard in the US has been tested and generally accepted (see, for example, the discussion in Zimmerman and others, "Infrared luminescence examination of writing inks", Journal of Forensic Science, 1994).
+The technique was used to significant evidential effect in several UK cases in the 1980s and 1990s, and its validity under the Daubert standard in the US has been tested and generally accepted.
+The same spectral examination principles are applied in forensic physics; the specialised imaging with UV, IR, laser, and ALS topic covers their cross-disciplinary use. (see, for example, the discussion in Zimmerman and others, "Infrared luminescence examination of writing inks", Journal of Forensic Science, 1994).

 IR transmission examination is different in mechanism: the document is illuminated from below with IR radiation, and the camera above images the IR that passes through the document.
 In this mode, the examination is analogous to transmitted visible light, but at wavelengths where different materials have very different transparency characteristics.
 The most important application is correction-fluid examination: titanium dioxide, the white opacity agent in all major correction-fluid formulations worldwide, is substantially transparent above approximately 800 nm.
 A correction-fluid layer that is completely opaque in the visible range becomes transparent in IR transmission, and the underlying ink (which may retain its own IR absorption) is imaged as dark text against a light background.
 This examination works with correction fluid applied at almost any thickness (within practical document examination limits) and is the definitive test for correction-fluid obliteration.